 4);

-Promote diverse and resilient information ecosystems, including by strengthening independent and public interest media, and supporting journalists and media workers (SDGs 9 & 16);
+Promote diverse and resilient information ecosystems, including by strengthening independent and public media, and supporting journalists and media workers (SDGs 9 & 16);

-Provide, promote and facilitate access to and dissemination of independent, fact-based, timely, targeted, clear, accessible, multilingual and science-based information to counter mis- and disinformation (SDGs 3, 4, 9 & 16); and
+Provide, promote and facilitate access to and dissemination of independent, fact-based, timely, targeted, clear, accessible, multilingual and science-based information to counter mis- and disinformation (SDGs 3, 4, 9 & 16);

-Promote access to relevant reliable and accurate information in crisis situations, to protect and empower persons in vulnerable situations (SDG 10).
+Promote access to relevant reliable and accurate information in crisis situations, to protect and empower persons in vulnerable situations (SDG 10);

+Promote evidence gathering by UN entities in collaboration with governments and relevant stakeholders, on the impact of mis- and disinformation on the achievement of the Sustainable Development Goals (SDG 17).

 35. We further urgently:

-Call on digital technology companies and social media platforms to enhance the transparency and accountability of their systems, including terms of service, content moderation and algorithms and handling of users’ personal data in local languages, to empower users to make informed choices and provide or withdraw informed consent (SDGs 9 & 10);
+(a) Call on digital technology companies and social media platforms to enhance the transparency and accountability of their systems, including terms of service, content moderation and recommendation algorithms and handling of users’ personal data in local languages, to empower users to make informed choices and provide or withdraw informed consent (SDGs 9 & 10);

-Call on social media platforms to provide researchers access to data, with safeguards for user privacy, to ensure transparency and accountability to build an evidence base on how to address mis- and disinformation and hate speech that can inform government and industry policies, standards and best practices (SDGs 9, 16 & 17); and
+b) Call on social media platforms to provide researchers access to data, with safeguards for user privacy, to ensure transparency and accountability to build an evidence base on how to address mis- and disinformation and hate speech that can inform government and industry policies, standards and best practices (SDGs 9, 16 & 17);

-Call on digital technology companies and developers to continue to develop solutions and publicly communicate actions to counter potential harms, including hate speech and discrimination, from AIenabled deceptive information and censorship.
+(c) Call on digital technology companies and developers to continue to develop solutions and publicly communicate actions to counter potential harms, including hate speech and discrimination, from AI-enabled content.
 Such measures include incorporation of safeguards into AI model training processes, identification of AI-generated material, authenticity certification for content and origins, labelling, watermarking and other techniques (SDGs 10, 16 & 17).

 Objective 4.
-Advancing equitable and interoperable data governance
+Advancing responsible, equitable and interoperable data governance approaches

 Data privacy and security

-We recognize that data governance and data regulation have evolved in uncoordinated ways, contributing to asymmetric concentrations of data and capacities to use it.
 We recognize that responsible and interoperable data governance is essential to advance development objectives, protect human rights, foster innovation, and promote economic growth.
 The increasing collection, sharing and processing of data, including in AI systems, may amplify risks in the absence of effective personal data protection and privacy norms.

 We recognize the urgent need for strengthened international data governance with the equal participation of all countries to unlock the full potential of digital and emerging technologies.
-We recognize that this will require capacity-building for developing countries and the development and implementation of regional and national data governance frameworks that maximize the benefits of data use while protecting privacy and securing data.
-We call on the United Nations system to play a key role in promoting cooperation and harmonization of data governance initiatives.
+We recognize that this will require capacity-building for developing countries and the development and implementation of data governance frameworks at all levels that maximize the benefits of data use while protecting privacy and securing data.
+We call on the United Nations system to play a role in promoting capacity-building for responsible and interoperable data governance.

 We commit by 2030 to: